jasbanza/jump-space-power-grid-optimizer/README.md

 3. **Organize priority**
    - Drag components to reorder placement priority
    - Check "Must" for mandatory components
+   - Check "Prot" to force placement on protected (blue) cells only

 4. **Solve**
    - Click Solve - the optimizer places components in priority order
-   - Hover over placed components to highlight in the list (and vice versa)
+   - Hover over placed shapes on the grid OR list items for yellow highlighting

 ---